Astros vs. Diamondbacks Player Props Betting Odds

 Tucker Stats

-- Tucker will look for his fourth straight game with a hit in this contest.
-During his last five outings he is hitting .313 with three doubles, a home run, four walks and three RBI.
+- Tucker has recorded at least one hit in four games in a row.
+In his last five games he is batting .294 with two doubles, a home run, three walks and two RBI.

 Tucker Recent Games